Apertures, Aspect Ratios, Film Formats

 Below is a screen capture from a Kino-on-Video DVD.
 Please take a close, careful, leisurely look at it:

 What you see above is pretty much what you would have seen on a cinema screen in 1923 when this silent movie was new.
 Oh, there are a few differences.
 The scratches wouldn’t have been there originally, and the density would have been more even.
 The centering may perhaps have been a little better.
 You see, as films get handled, they get scratched.
 As they get old, they lose density.
-And all films shrink, so all films from the 1920s have now shrunken considerably.
+And all films shrink, so all films from the 1920’s have now shrunken considerably.
 Once a film has shrunken, it may not be possible to align it on printers and projectors properly, and it may well drift off a little bit to one side or the other.
 Also, if a film has shrunken too much, it may be necessary to modify the printer to drive the film from the sprocket holes on one side only, thereby forcing it to shift a little to the right or, more often, to the left.
 That might be what accounts for the image above being slightly off-center.
 Originally, this film would have been shown on screen at something close to a width-to-height ratio of 4 × 3, or 1.33:1, through a projector aperture measuring .90625" × .6796" or thereabouts.
 If you measure the above frame, you will see that it is now closer to 1.30:1.
 Perhaps that’s because of the alignment problem caused by shrinkage, which prevented one edge from being scanned for video.
 And perhaps that might also be because the technicians at the video laboratory discovered that there was a little more usable height on the frame than would have been shown at cinemas in 1923, and decided to use it for the video transfer.
 Maybe.
 I can’t know for sure.
+More prosaically, this could simply be the result of my frame-capture software being less than perfect.
 But, for all these minor differences, the frame above is essentially what you would have seen at the cinema in 1923.
 (The IMDb correctly notes that the “Aspect Ratio” is “1.33 : 1” — though there is no real explanation of what that means precisely.
 Keep reading this page and follow the links at the bottom, and you’ll see what this really means.)

-As far as I know, this film was not revived until the 1950s, and if you had gone to see it then, it would not have looked the same.
+As far as I know, this film was not revived until the 1950’s, and if you had gone to see it then, it would not have looked the same.
 No. It would have looked like this:

 Now, if you go to a modern commercial cinema today to watch this movie, it will look different yet again.
 Take a look: